ebowwa/gpt_hackathon/README.md

-text to short clip[edits] generation
+'no one like to read.. so heres our solution.. text to short clip[edits] generation see [https://x.com/julesterpak/status/1749205480931557710?s=20] on the importance of edits using mixtral(our llm conductor), `resemble` our voice, and twelve labs our content

 ## documentation
 openai documentation